Feminist political ecology

 Feminist political ecology is a feminist perspective on political ecology, drawing on theories from Marxism, post-structuralism, feminist geography, ecofeminism and cultural ecology.
-Feminist political ecology examines the place of intersectional social relations in the political ecological landscape, exploring them as a factor in ecological and political relations.
-Specific areas in which feminist political ecology is focused are development, landscape, resource use, agrarian reconstruction and rural-urban transformation (Hovorka 2006: 209).
-Feminist political ecologists suggest gender is a crucial variable – in relation to class, race and other relevant dimensions of political ecological life – in constituting access to, control over, and knowledge of natural resources.
+Feminist political ecology uses feminist intersectional frameworks to explore ecological and political issues.
+Specific areas which feminist political ecology focuses on are development, landscape, resource use, agrarian reconstruction and rural-urban transformation (Hovorka 2006: 209).
+Feminist political ecologists argue that gender is a crucial variable in constituting access to, control over, and knowledge of natural resources.

-Feminist political ecology joins three gendered areas: knowledge, environmental rights, and environmental politics and grassroots activism.
-Gendered knowledge encompasses the maintenance of healthy environments at home, work, or in regional ecosystems.
+Feminist political ecology combines three gendered areas: knowledge, environmental rights, and grassroots activism.
+Gendered knowledge encompasses the maintenance of healthy environments at home, work, and/or in regional ecosystems.
 Gendered environmental rights include property, resources, space, and legality.
 Gendered environmental politics and grassroots activism emphasizes the surge in women's involvement in collective struggles over their natural resources.

+Mainstream environmental policies are designed on gender-neutral assumptions, ignoring women's knowledge systems in resource management.
+Hearn and Hein (2015) point out that this blindness stems from the traditional decision-making framework's binary opposition between "scientific knowledge" and "local experience," leading to the systematic marginalization of women's practical wisdom.
+Mollett (2017) further criticized the developmentalist discourse for simplifying women as passive victims of environmental crises, rather than subjects with political agency.
+This narrative conceals structural power inequalities.
+From a postcolonial perspective, it is revealed that the gender blindness in policies is essentially a continuation of colonial logic, which devalues non-Western ecological knowledge as "irrational".